 Electrocution is one of the leading causes of work deaths on construction sites.
 About 9 percent of fatalities at construction sites were linked to electrocutions in 2013, according to OSHA.

 Don’t simply rely on your employer to compensate you if you or a loved one is electrocuted at work.
-Make sure you have a personal injury lawyer working just for you helping you deal with the aftermath of your accident.
+Make sure you have a seasoned industrial accidents lawyer in Western, PA working just for you helping you deal with the aftermath of your accident.

-Our knowledgeable Indiana, PA industrial accident attorneys know how to investigate the most complicated personal injury cases.
+Our knowledgeable Western, PA industrial accident lawyers know how to investigate the most complicated personal injury cases.
 We’re not intimidated by large corporations that may put their profits before the interests of the injured.

 You may receive a settlement offer after a serious industrial accident.
 It is important to remember that if you accept a financial settlement from an employer or insurance provider, you might forfeit your ability to obtain more compensation in the future.
 Doing so could be costly because industrial accidents often have sizable, long-term financial implications.